-Analytics for IoT will automatically attempt to derive the format of the data.
+Velocity automatically attempts to derive the format of the data.
 However, you can change the derived data format as necessary.

-Additionally, some data formats have various properties available for adjusting how Analytics for IoT parses the data into a schema.
-For example, the delimited data format has two properties, field delimiter and header row.
+Additionally, some data formats have parameters that you can adjust regarding how Velocity parses the data into a schema.
+For example, the delimited data format has two parameters, field delimiter and header row.

-For details on the different data formats and properties associated with each data format, see Supported data formats.
+For details on the various formats and parameters associated with each data format, see Supported data formats.

-Using the derived data sample, Analytics for IoT attempt to define the format, schema, and properties of the data.
+Using the derived data sample, Velocity attempts to define the format, schema, and parameters of the data.

-You can choose to modify data format properties or even specify a different data format.
-To do this, simply change any data format property as desired and then click Derive schema to derive the data again according to the changes made.
-The properties will update accordingly again based upon the derived data.
+You can modify the data format parameters or specify a different data format.
+To do this, change the data format property and click Derive schema to derive the data again according to the changes you made.
+The parameters update accordingly based on the derived data.

-For example, if connecting to a JSON source with multi-level nested JSON, if you only want to ingest data from a certain JSON node, or if you wished to flatten multi-level JSON to retrieve all attribute values, you could utilize the root node and flatten properties to configure Analytics for IoT to interact with your JSON data exactly as desired.
+For example, if you're connecting to a JSON source with multilevel nested JSON and you only want to collect data from a specific JSON node, or you want to flatten multilevel JSON to retrieve all attribute values, you can use the root node and flatten parameters to configure Velocity to interact with the JSON data directly.

 Sampled data is not returned

-If sampled data is not returned in Analytics for IoT, try any one of the following options:
+If sampled data is not returned in Velocity, try any of the following options:

-- Verify your connection and configuration properties are correct.
+- Verify that the connection and configuration parameters are correct.

-- Click Derive schema again to resample when data is flowing or data is available.
+- Click Derive schema to resample when data is flowing or available.

 - Manually define the format and schema of the data.